-Private Leary, however, although having left Newfoundland as a soldier of 'E' Company, was not to be posted to the Regimental Depot but to southern England.
+Private Simms, however, although having left Newfoundland as a soldier of 'E' Company, was not to be posted to the Regimental Depot but to southern England.

-When he had been apprised of this change in plans seems not to be recorded - nor why he was selected - but Private Leary was one of the few from 'E' Company who were to swell the ranks of the units posted to Aldershot - thus he became a soldier of 'C' Company.
-And it was during the period while he was at Camp Aldershot, and as was the case with the great majority of the Newfoundland troops there, that Private Leary was prevailed upon to re-enlist... for the duration of the war.
-This he did on August 15\.
+When he had been apprised of this change in plans seems not to be recorded - nor why he was selected - but Private Simms was one of the few from 'E' Company who were to swell the ranks of the units posted to Aldershot - thus he became a soldier of 'B' Company.
+And it was during the period while he was at Camp Aldershot, and as was the case with the great majority of the Newfoundland troops there, that Private Simms was prevailed upon to reenlist... for the duration of the war.
+This he did on August 14\.

-\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for a limited period of a single year.
-As the War progressed, however, this would likely cause problems and they were encouraged to re-enlist.
-Later recruits signed on for the 'Duration' at the time of their original enlistment.
+\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
+As the War progressed, however, this was obviously going to cause problems and the men were encouraged to re-enlist.
+Later recruits signed on for the 'Duration' at the time of their enlistment.

-(Right above: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to 'active service' on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
+(Right: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to 'active service' on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
 Nicholson, C.D.)

-(Right above: The image of Megantic, here in her peace-time colours of a 'White Star Line' vessel, is from the Old Ship Picture Galleries web-site.)
+(Right: The image of Megantic, here in her peace-time colours of a 'White Star Line' vessel, is from the Old Ship Picture Galleries web-site.)

-On August 20, 1915, Private Leary and his 1st Battalion embarked in the Royal Navy Harbour of Devonport onto the requisitioned passenger-liner Megantic for passage to the Middle East and to the fighting against the Turks.
+On August 20, 1915, Private Simms and his 1st Battalion embarked in the Royal Navy Harbour of Devonport onto the requisitioned passenger-liner Megantic for passage to the Middle East and to the fighting against the Turks.
 There, a month later - having spent some two weeks billeted in British barracks in the vicinity of the Egyptian capital, Cairo - on September 20, the 1st Battalion was to land at Suvla Bay on the Gallipoli Peninsula.

-(Right above: Kangaroo Beach, where the officers and men of the 1st Battalion, Newfoundland Regiment, landed on the night of September 19-20, 1915, is to be seen in the distance at the far end of Suvla Bay.
+(Right: Kangaroo Beach, where the officers and men of the 1st Battalion, Newfoundland Regiment, landed on the night of September 19-20, 1915, is to be seen in the distance at the far end of Suvla Bay.
 The remains of a landing-craft are still clearly visible in the foreground on 'A' Beach. - photograph taken in 2011)